What Does Mental Health Actually Mean? A Personal and Practical Answer

 I did not believe I had trauma before learning more about myself and the many behaviors I normalized.
 The events in my childhood I have normalized.
 I had thought nothing more than this is how everyone reacts.

 A distinct memory that floods my brain is when I discovered that my last living grandparent had passed away, unexpectedly.
-My mother had already left hours earlier, as my Papa's' significant other had called her before his passing.
+My mother had already left hours earlier, as my Papa's significant other had called her before his passing.
 My father, two younger sisters and I received the devastating call.
-My siblings and I entered my parents room, and my father hesitated but then shared the world-crumbling news that my Papa had passed away.
-I held sediment towards my Papa, and after the grief of losing my Grandma, Grandpa, and Nana, I would not lose him.
+My siblings and I entered my parents' room, and my father hesitated but then shared the world-crumbling news that my Papa had passed away.
+I held sentiment towards my Papa, and after the grief of losing my Grandma, Grandpa, and Nana, I would not lose him.
 I was never prepared for his death and never would be.
 The loss of my Papa was the first death of a grandparent that I was old enough to understand consciously.
-I was younger than 6 in the previous deaths and did not recall conscious memories.
 When my father told my sisters and me of his passing, there was a family hug.
-As I witnessed my two sisters grieving profoundly and watching the tear pellet off my father's cheeks, I realized I could not cry.
+As I witnessed my two sisters grieving profoundly and watching the tears on my father's cheeks, I realized I could not cry.
 I had to be the strong one, and so I did.
 I did not cry during that family hug.
 I forced those emotions deep inside myself.
-I twisted and knotted the sadness and tossed it in a deep place that no one would find, not myself.
+I twisted and knotted the sadness and tossed it in a deep place that no one would find, not even myself.
 I cried later that day.
 I tried not to cry at the funeral.
 I tried not to think.

 This memory shadows the expression of my grief and impacts other aspects of my life.
 Understanding this raw portion of myself allows me to speak about the importance of mental health.

-• Honor my emotions.
 This statement includes being honest with myself and delving into emotions that can be triggering.
-An example of this technique would be taking a minute to sit with this feeling before exploding into anger.
+An example of this technique would be taking a minute to sit with a feeling before exploding into anger.
 Is anger the primary emotion felt, or is there another emotion fueling this anger?

-• Move your body.
-Research illustrates that exercising at moderate intensities can mitigate the effects of harmful stressors ( Deslandes et al. 2009).
+Research illustrates that exercising at moderate intensities can mitigate the effects of harmful stressors.
 I have found that dancing allows me to be present in my body by only focusing on the movement.
 I use Just Dance to accomplish this!